bryanyee/themoviedb-api/README.md

 ###Credits
-This product uses the TMDb API but is not endorsed or certified by TMDb.
+This product uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.<br><br>
+NOTE: Developers must obtain an API key to use the TMDb API.
+See TMDb's documentation.